Installation

 To configure Postgres, set the following helm values:

-Then create a k8s secret containing the postgres user password:
+Then create a k8s secret containing the Postgres user password:

 $ kubectl create secret --namespace bsr generic bufd-postgres \